 Short-term Care: Facilitates Functional Improvement

-This metric is a measure of the percentage of short-term stay residents who saw functional improvements.
+This datapoint is a measure of the percentage of short-term stay patients that saw functional improvements.

 - Ozarks Dialysis Services - Monett12.96 miles away825 Highway 60 Ste B Monett Missouri 65708Dialysis Stations: 20 (417) 354-1111